BIBLE PASSAGE:

 There is no limit to His mercy.

-God is limitless, AND He considers each of His children as special.
+God is limitless, AND He considers each follower of Jesus as a special person.

 ACTION:

-and are willing to do and not do the things He commands of you.
+control of our lives and we are willing to do what He commands of us,

 either He is Lord (of all), or He is not.